amandasambawa/MyLookBook/README.md

 Welcome to the Spring TechStar 2017 Project.
-Our team is composed of Daniel Adeyanju, Amanda Sambawa, Christopher Van Hoosier, Eddy Wang, and Anthony Yu.

-This product allows the user to create outfits and allows the user to send that outfit for other people to review.
+Project Description:
+My Lookbook is a new discovery-centric experience that allows users to design outfits for sharing with friends.
+The user can design outfits by dragging and dropping items from the Macys catalog into a canvas.
+The user can share their outfits with friends or with other app users.

+This proof of concept was created by the 2017 Spring Tech Stars.

+Hypothesis:
+We Believe that customers want an online experience that allows for creativity and social interaction

+So, if we allow customers to design outfits in a tactile and visual way

+Then they will use the app for frequently and Macy's will be top of mind when they need to make a purchase.

+---

-Here are the steps to run our application:
+Here are the steps to run the application:

-1: git clone https://github.com/any027/TechStar2017Project.git (In any directory you would like)
+1.  git clone https://github.com/amandasambawa/MyLookbook.git (In any directory you would like)

 2.  cd into the cloned repo

 3.  npm install

 4.  npm run build

 5.  npm start